cljorgensen/Practicle-free/README.md

 # Practicle free version
 Welcome - this is the respository for the free release of Practicle

-Practicle - an ITIL-based web system for managing inquiries, orders, changes, projects, tasks, cmdb and much more.
+Practicle is an ITIL-based web system for managing inquiries, orders, changes, projects, tasks, cmdb and much more.

 Read this first